Ultimate Tag League: 2021

 The Ultimate Tag League 2021 ran from May 9 to May 27 and featured five teams competing in a single block with the team scoring the most points to be declared the winners.
 Due to a tie, the top two scoring teams faced off in a tie-breaker.
 The time limit for the matches was increased from 20 minutes to 30 minutes.

 2022

 The 2022 Ultimate Tag League ran from January 30 to February 27.
 This edition featured ten teams competing in two blocks.
 On January 3, Harashima and Naomi Yoshimura vacated the KO-D Tag Team Championship so it could be put up for grab in the tournament.
 Danshoku "Dandy" Dino was originally scheduled to represent Pheromones but had to be pulled off the tournament when he was diagnosed with COVID-19 symptoms days before the start.
 He was replaced by Yumehito "Fantastic" Imanari.
-CDK, the team of Chris Brookes and Masa Takanashi, had to forfeit multiples matches due to various medical reasons.
+CDK, the team of Chris Brookes and Masahiro Takanashi, had to forfeit multiples matches due to various medical reasons.